July 2006

 the early companies that changed over to an almost pure tin solder,

 have suffered irreparable damage to their plant.
-It appears that once
+It appears that

-dissolves it.
+readily dissolves it.

 As a PCB manufacturer Lead free isn't a big